digitalcraftsman/hugo-icarus-theme/README.md

 If you don't need equations, you can disable MathJax but putting `disable_mathjax = true` in your config.toml.
 This will prevent clients from unnecessarily downloading the MathJax library.

-## Shortcodes

-Last but not least I included some useful [shortcodes](http://gohugo.io/extras/shortcodes/) to make your life easier.

-### Gallery
+### Gallery shortcode

-This way you can include a gallery into your post.
+This shortcode you to easily include a gallery into your pages.
 Copy the code below into your content file and enter the relative paths to your images.

     {{< gallery
         "/banners/placeholder.png"